0xDarkSeidBull/republic-ai-validator/README.md

 This is a comprehensive, updated guide for setting up a validator node on the Republic AI testnet (`raitestnet_77701-1`).
 This guide corrects outdated commands from older versions (e.g., Cosmos SDK changes) and includes all steps based on successful setups.
 It's designed to be hosted on GitHub as a README.md file in a new repository.

-If you're creating a GitHub repo for this guide, follow the "GitHub Repo Setup" section at the end.

 ## 📌 Important Notes (Read First)